What is it?

 And finally, the Prestige is pricey at full RRP, but offers are common around £300.
 Prices fluctuate and it’s worth comparing with the Braun Pro 5 and Smoothskin Pure to see which is cheaper.
 If it’s too much, the Silk’n Infinity is a cheaper but more basic alternative, still with fast sessions.

-Here’s a quick recap of my test results and pros and cons of the Lumea Prestige:
+Here’s a summary of my Lumea Prestige test scores, and pros and cons to help you decide:

 More flashes than you’ll ever need, lasting 15+ years of use.
 It’s one of the best.

 Most intuitive, comfortable and precise home IPL I’ve tested.
 Easy flashes with the curved windows.
 Use it fast on mains-power or cordless on small areas in your bathroom.

 Long-lasting smooth after 4 to 5 sessions (1 every 2 weeks), plus top-ups every month or so.
 A low effort device.

 - Easy-flash precise curved windows hug your skin